 2. Knowing Your Audience(s)

 Your organization undoubtedly deals with a number of personality types, so the more effort you make to get to know your client base, the easier it will be to anticipate their needs and navigate through daily communication.
+This can be a handy administrative assistant skill to have.

 Asking your clients questions about themselves is a great way to establish courteous relationships.
 This can be as simple as finding out how a client spends their free time, or where they’re traveling to on their next family vacation.